oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 </tbody>
 </table>

 OpenC2 clients should  _not_ request a clean start when connecting to the broker.
 The use of `Clean Start` = `false` allows the broker to retain the client's subscriptions, and deliver buffered messages that have accumulated while the client was disconnected.
-However, OpenC2 implementers using MQTT should be aware that MQTT broker resource constraints may necessitate discarding older traffic if clients are disconnected for extended periods.
+However, OpenC2 implementers using MQTT should be aware that MQTT broker resource constraints and `Message Exipiry Interval` settings from Producers may cause older traffic to be discarded if clients are disconnected for extended periods.

-## 2.9 Session Expiry and Message Expiry Intervals
+## 2.10 Session Expiry and Message Expiry Intervals

 The MQTT v5.0 CONNECT control packet includes a `Session Expiry Interval` property that informs the broker how long the Client's session state must be retained when the session is disconnected.
 The MQTT v5.0 PUBLISH control packet includes a `Message Expiry Interval` property that specifies the lifetime of the Application Message in seconds.
 This transfer specification makes no recommendations regarding appropriate values for either expiry interval.
 Implementers are encouraged to evaluate their use cases to define reasonable values for these properties.

-## 2.10 Subscriptions Options

-For each `Topic Filter` in the SUBSCRIBE control packet the Client must specify a set of `Subscription Options` (section 3.8.3.1).
-The available options are:

-* `Maximum QoS`: the maximum QoS level at which the Server can send Application Messages to the Client
-* `No Local`: controls whether messages the Client publishes to this topic are published back to them
-* `Retain as Published`: Controls the setting of the `retain` flag in messages forwarded under this subscription
-* `Retain Handling`: Specifies how retained messages present on the Broker when the subscription is established are handled

-The following values are recommended for `Subscription Options` for OpenC2 applications:

-* `Maximum QoS`: 2 -- allow the publisher to set the QoS level of the message
-* `No Local`: 1 -- do not receive back messages published by this Client on this topic
-* `Retain as Published`: 1 -- respect the publisher's retain setting value when forwarding messages
-* `Retain Handling`: 0 -- broker should send any retained messages when the subscription is established

 # 3 Protocol Mapping